 4. Record Audio Clips using either your computer microphone (lo-fi!) or an external microphone + interface if you have one.

 3. When you have some Clips that sound cool together, record them from the Session View into the Arrangement View.
 This is the workflow we did on the Level 1 Course, you’ve already done this workflow, and if not – see Liina’s video below for more info.
 You can also download a free PDF Guide of this workflow.

 6. Record some Audio Clips into the Arrangement View.
 The process is similar to recording in Session View and the Mixer Controls are the same, they are just located on the right-hand side (Arrangement View) rather than on the bottom (Session View).
 You could play an instrument, sing, speak, bang a pan or record anything else that makes noise!
 We’ll use these Clips when we play with Live’s Instruments next session.

 9. Remember that things are normally tricky the first time you do them, and if you find all this confusing, that’s normal.
 You are AMAZING and you’ll soon understand this stuff, then your CREATIVITY will flow 🙂

-- If you’re using an audio interface and have a problem with latency (there is a gap between making noise into your microphone and hearing it in your headhpones):
+- If you’re using an audio interface and have any problems or latency (there is a gap between making noise into your microphone and hearing it in your headhpones):

 - Check out Liina’s video on latency issues with interface.